goreleaser/goreleaser/www/docs/customization/hooks.md

 ## Pro Features

+!!! success "GoReleaser Pro"
+    Global after hooks and the additional options in before hooks are [GoReleaser Pro features](/pro/).

 With [GoReleaser Pro](/pro/), things are a bit more flexible: you can specify the dir, environment variables and also global after hooks.

 ```yaml